Skip to content

 Thesis Director Assignment.
 Once your RA has determined that your draft has reached the final proposal stage, you move to the thesis director assignment stage.
 The Research Advisor places you with a thesis director by sending out your final proposal to prospective Thesis Directors.

 Do not approach faculty to ask about directing your thesis.
 You may suggest names of any potential Thesis Directors to your Research Advisor, but it must be the Research Advisor who makes contact with them.
 (If they are eligible/available to direct your thesis, after you have an approved thesis proposal.)
 You are not permitted to approach faculty to ask them about directing your thesis.
+The decision of your Research Advisor regarding the appointment of your Thesis Director is binding.

 Registration.
 When a Thesis Director has been identified or the thesis proposal has been fully vetted by the preassigned life science Thesis Director, you will receive a letter of authorization from the Assistant Dean of Academic Programs officially approving your thesis work and providing you with instructions on how to register for the eight-credit master’s thesis.
 The letter will also have a tentative graduation date as well as four mandatory thesis submission dates (see Thesis Timetable below).